Configuring Vite manualChunks for Vendor Isolation

 Final validation requires quantitative bundle analysis and real-user monitoring correlation.
 Ensure chunk isolation aligns with HTTP/2 parallelism limits and CDN caching headers.

-Rollout CLI Chain
+Rollout CLI chain

-npx source-map-explorer dist/assets/*.js --json > chunk-map.json && \
+npx source-map-explorer dist/assets/*.js

 npx http-server dist -p 8080 --cors --cache-control "public, max-age=31536000, immutable"

-Success Metrics
+Success metrics

-• LCP improvement ≥ 30%
+• LCP improvement ≥ 30% versus the monolithic baseline

 • Vendor chunk count stabilized at 3–5

-• Zero Uncaught SyntaxError in production logs
+• Zero Uncaught SyntaxError or duplicate module warnings in production logs